 Superclass of:

-Scope note: This class comprises beliefs in the correct reading or scholarly interpretation of the overt message intended by an instance of E73 Information Object (“source”), in which the interpretation of the source is formulated as a set of formal propositions or regarded to be unambiguously given in a natural language form.
+Scope note: This class comprises beliefs in the correct reading or scholarly interpretation of the overt message intended by an instance of E73 Information Object (“source”), in which the interpretation of the source is formulated as a set of formal propositions or regarded to be unambiguously given in the form natural language.

 An instance of I9 Provenanced Comprehension implies believing the authenticity of the respective instance of E73 Information Object relative to an explicitly stated provenance, but does not mean believing the respective propositions.
 Rather, the truth of the cited message is the subject of another scholarly interpretation process.
-It further does not pertain to arguing about hidden or cryptic meanings of a source, which is the subject of yet another scholarly interpretation process.
+It further does not pertain to arguing about hidden or cryptic meanings of a source, which is the subject of a further scholarly interpretation process.

 Properties: J8 understands (is understood by): E73 Information Object